Barbatos-Rex/LAPRIV-2022-2023/docs/Systems/Systems.md

 An extreme attention to multithreaded programming must be paid in order to make this model working with less conflict of domain alteration, and client connection issues.
-A possible solution to such problems are, in the first case, the synchronization of the domain, preventing enteties from being manipulated by two users at the same time, having a Queue of actions;
+A possible solution to such problems are, in the first case, the synchronization of the domain, preventing entities from being manipulated by two users at the same time, having a Queue of actions;
 in the second case, a confirmation based protocol is ideal for this situations, the client can send the information and wait from the server's response.
 If the time runs out, the packet will be resent and waits for confirmation again, until a threshold is met, making attention to the user